...

 Insurance-m Tank delivery is insured

-Material: Composite material based on polyester resins, glass fiber and carbon fiber fabric, resistant to diesel and gasoline and with a long service life.
+Material: Composite material based on polyester resins, glass fiber and carbon fiber fabric, resistant to diesel and gasoline.

 Wall thickness: 5 mm